NASID Framework

 • Focus and support for impaired driving enforcement

 The input from the attendees helped us achieve a key objective of this conference by providing the board with recommendations that can be molded in a national strategic framework and providing recommendations to the membership on key priorities.
-If you would like to add a priority to the NASID framework that is not listed here, please contact NASID Director Darrin Grondel at [email protected].
+If you would like to add a priority to the NASID framework that is not listed here, please contact NASID Director Darrin Grondel at [email protected] or NASID Manager Christiana Falcon at [email protected].

 tab icon Data Improvement

-Goal: NASID to support and promote the Drug Recognition Evaluation (DRE) data – tablet
+Goal: NASID to support and promote a Drug Recognition Evaluation (DRE) data system and a national database

 tab icon Training